 People First Radio is a weekly one-hour radio broadcast to educate and raise awareness about issues related to health and wellness — with a particular emphasis on topics related to mental illness and mental health, homelessness and housing, and addiction, harm reduction and recovery.

-It’s currently broadcast weekly from Nanaimo, B.C. on CHLY 101.7 FM and St. John, New Brunswick on CFMH 107.3 FM.
+It’s currently broadcast weekly from Nanaimo, B.C. on CHLY 101.7 FM, Victoria, B.C. on CFUV 101.9FM, and Saint John, New Brunswick on CFMH 107.3 FM.
 People First Radio is produced and presented by Joe Pugh.